anovateam/flux2/docs/cmd/flux_bootstrap.md

       --log-level logLevel         log level, available options are: (debug, info, error) (default info) --network-policy             deny ingress access to the toolkit controllers from other namespaces using network policies (default true)
-      --registry string            container registry where the toolkit images are published (default "ghcr.io/fluxcd") --token-auth                 when enabled, the personal access token will be used instead of SSH deploy key --toleration-keys strings    list of toleration keys used to schedule the components pods onto nodes with matching taints
+      --registry string            container registry where the toolkit images are published (default "ghcr.io/fluxcd") --secret-name string         name of the secret the sync credentials can be found in or stored to (default "flux-system")
+      --token-auth                 when enabled, the personal access token will be used instead of SSH deploy key --toleration-keys strings    list of toleration keys used to schedule the components pods onto nodes with matching taints
   -v, --version string             toolkit version, when specified the manifests are downloaded from https://github.com/fluxcd/flux2/releases